 Mellington Hall Country House Hotel is a Grade II Listed 19th Century house set in beautiful landscaped grounds with spectacular views in every direction.

-A mile from the nearest road, the hotel offers country house seclusion, comfortable, well-appointed and well-equipped rooms, and locally sourced food and drink.
+The hotel offers country house seclusion, comfortable, well-appointed and well-equipped rooms, and locally sourced food and drink.
 Call in for coffee, stay for lunch.
 Take afternoon tea or stay a few days.
 The aim of everyone you meet here is to ensure that guests leave refreshed, glad they came, and already planning their next visit!

 Take a guided tour of the hotel grounds in this video presentation put together by a guest